vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_fullscreen_camera_stream.md

 ---
 title: "Home Assistant dashboard: Fullscreen camera stream"
-description: "Guide how to show your camera stream, when motion is detected, as fullscreen popup on your Home Assistant dashboard."
+description: "Guide how to show your camera stream, when a person is detected, as fullscreen popup on your Home Assistant dashboard."
 category: Home Assistant
 tags: [Home Assistant, dashboard, tablet, fullscreen, camera]
 ---

-# Home Assistant dashboard:<br>fullscreen camera stream
+# Home Assistant dashboard:<br>Fullscreen camera stream
-*when motion is detected*
+*when a person is detected*

 <a href="index"><img src="images/home_assistant_logo.png" style="float: right;" alt="Home Assistant logo" height="100px"></a>
 I have a [tablet dashboard](/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode) in my living room where I show weather, news and actual home data.